Fareselrosa/Super-store-Sales-performance--/README.md

 Implement a Discount Governance Policy: Limit blanket discounts and cap them at 20% for low-margin sub-categories.

 Product-Level Controls: Revise pricing strategies for the Supplies sub-category which is currently underperforming.

+📂 Dataset

+The dataset used in this project is the Superstore Sales dataset from kaggle , commonly used for business analytics practice.

+It contains information about:
+- Orders
+- Products
+- Customer
+- Regions
+- Discounts
+- Profit